m2-farzan/maktabkhooneh-dl/README.md

   cookies_file
   course_url

-optional arguments:
+options:
   -h, --help            show this help message and exit -L, --low-quality
   --mp3
   --range RANGE         Only download a subset.
-Specify as `start:end` (inclusive) e.g. `--range=1:5`
+Specify as `start:end` (inclusive) e.g. `--range=1:5` --store-urls STORE_URLS
+                        Store download links in a file e.g. `--store-urls ./urls.txt --no-download` --no-download         Don't download anything, useful when you only want to store download links

 Don't be cruel to their servers!
 Only download what you really want to watch.